PAINTINGS BY YEAR

 oil, acrylic and pencil on collaged canvas, 93 x 93 x 4 cm

 Looking at Cy Twombly gave me the confidence to be looser with my prairie flowers and I used a soft pencil as well as oil paint, as he did on his huge bare canvases unlike this which is not huge at all.
-The rusty dribbles are a glaze medium which has gone toffee coloured, and there was a lot of abstract prep before I brought it indoors.
-So this is my suburban garden surrounded by big bungalow roofs, and the snake is back.
+The rusty dribbles are a glaze medium which has gone toffee coloured, and there was a lot of abstract prep before I brought it indoors to paint the flowers, the watering cans, my suburban garden surrounded by big bungalow roofs, and the snake is back.

 SMALL GODS OF IMPORTANT THINGS